advikdivekar/depmapx/README.md

 - TypeScript and JSX syntax
 - Scoped packages (`@scope/package`) and subpath imports

-The result is a precise, verifiable picture of your project's true runtime dependencies.
+The result is a precise, verifiable picture of your project's true runtime dependencies — and exactly how much of your codebase depends on each one.

 ---